Kansas Military and Veterans Benefits

 Kansas Department of Revenue, Driver’s license and ID Card Information

-Learn more about Veteran’s Indicator on Kansas Driver’s Licenses
+Learn more about VETERAN Designation on Kansas Driver’s Licenses

-Renewing, Extending or Replacing Kansas Drivers’ License for Service Members out of State: Active duty resident Service members and their dependents stationed outside of Kansas can request a replacement, a six month extension or renew their Kansas driver's license by mail.
+Renewing, Extending or Replacing Kansas Drivers’ License for Service Members Out of State: Active duty resident Service members and their dependents stationed outside of Kansas can request a replacement, a six month extension, or renew their Kansas driver's license by mail or email.
 Applicants must submit a completed Kansas Department of Revenue, Credential Request for Kansas Residents Temporarily Out of State.
-Submission instructions, required fee and documentation requirements are listed on the Credential Request.
+Application submission instructions required fee and documentation requirements are listed on the Credential Request.

 Kansas Motor Vehicle Registration Grace Period for Service Members: Service members who return from a deployment are offered a seven day grace period to renew their expired vehicle registration.